cslarsen/mickey-scheme/README.md

 autotools for building the project (should you feel inclined to create the configure scripts needed, patches are warmly welcomed!).

-Therefore, if you are missing some packages such as GNU readline, you need to disable these features.
-There may be some additional tweaking necessary on non-OS X systems, but the last time I compiled for Linux it went quite smoothly.
+The code has been developed on OS X and Linux, so if you have the packages mentioned above, compilation should go smoothly.

-If you have both and reside on OS X, just type
+To compile and run, just type

     $ make -j run